 If you have Part B, you’ll need to pay a monthly premium.
 The standard monthly premium for 2022 is $170.10.

 However, the amount of this premium can increase based on your income.
-People with a higher income typically pay higher premiums.
-For 2020, income is calculated from your 2018 tax return.
+People with a higher income typically pay what’s known as an income-related monthly adjustment amount (IRMAA).
+For 2022, your income amount is calculated from your 2020 tax return.

 Coinsurance is the percentage that you pay after you’ve met your deductible.
 For most services covered by Part B, you’ll pay 20 percent of the cost.